alphagov/aws-lambda-at-edge-examples/README.md

 - 40 KB response (headers and body)
 - 1 MB size of Lambda function

-Origin request and responses can be slightly slower (they only trigger if the cache is empty for a given request):
+Origin request and responses can be slightly slower and bigger (they only trigger if the cache is empty for a given request):
 - memory limit is same as regular Lambdas
 - 30 second timeout
 - 1 MB response (headers and body)